baditaflorin/openai_hackathon/README.md

 - Processed files will appear in a list below the upload zone; click a filename to view its details.
 - On the episode detail page, you'll see 5 suggested titles—choose one as your favorite and save it for later use.
 - You can also delete old records (and their audio files) directly from the home page using the "Delete" button next to each processed file.

+### Scheduler

+A scheduling page is available at `/scheduler` to manually or automatically assign posting dates to your processed episodes:

+- Click the **Scheduler** button on the home page (or visit `/scheduler`) to view all episodes with their chosen title.
+- Use **Auto-Schedule All** to automatically propose posting dates based on your selected cadence (daily, weekly, or every N days).
+Make sure you've chosen a title for each unscheduled episode first.
+- Manually set each episode’s date/time and select **publish destinations** (YouTube, Spotify, Apple Podcasts) using the form controls, then click **Save**.
+You cannot schedule an episode until a title has been selected.

+- A loading spinner overlay will appear while scheduling operations are in progress, so you know when the page is working.